B4Time/diagram-net-plugin/README.md

 Later we will talk about how to use these elements to model a compute system that you are interested in exploring.

+## Note about Draw.io and Diagram.net Plug-ins.
+There are few fully featured plug-ins out there.
+For this plugin we took inspiration and code from many other places.
+As it stands it could easily be used as a base for other plugins as well.
+So, if you are thinking of creating a plugin of your own.
+Please take a look at the code and we hope it inspires you to create.